Last updated on: January 27, 2026

 General settings

-This includes things like the step name, order, and condition.
+The General Settings component includes options like the step name, order, and condition.

 Connection type

-This specifies how to transfer data, for example, via HTTP or FTP.
+The Connection Type component specifies how to transfer data, such as through HTTP or FTP.

 Data format

-This specifies what to transfer, i.e. the payload.
-For example: JSON or delimited (CSV/TSV).
+The Data Format component specifies what to transfer, such as the payload.
+For example, JSON or delimited (CSV/TSV).

 Note: Generally, use any Connection Type with any Data Format.
 For example, a staff user could HTTP POST and provide a pipe-delimited file as part of that request.
 However, there may be limitations with specific, non-standard combinations, as not all combinations and options are vetted.